daddyomarjeng/learn-laravel/README.md

      </nav>
     ```

--   **Props=>** By default all values added to the component will be considered as strings and attributes,
+-   **Props=>** By default all values added to the component will be considered as attributes,
--   if you want to add a props(example: something that is not an accepted html attribute), we can just add a column before the prop name which allows us to bind some dynamic value or data to the prop as it's value
 -   When we accept a prop into a component, the first thing we need to do is to declare the prop we are accepting at the top of the file by using a **blade directive called _@props_** and pass in it an array of props we want to accept and any default value we want to give to those props.
+-   All props and attributes as considered as string values by default.
+If we want to assign variables or other values to them we can just add a column before the prop name which allows us to bind some dynamic value or data to the prop as it's value.
 -   if we do not declare the prop at the top of the file, blade will assume that the prop is an attribute and will treat it like that.

 -   **Conditional Classes=>** We can use conditional css classes in blade by using the blade directive: **@class**